 - Grilled chicken, peppers, and onions in a Corn Tortilla Wrap

 - Cheddar Cheese on Buttered Bread – it may melt along the way, like a Grilled Cheese!

-- Buffalo Chicken with Shredded Carrots, Thinly Sliced Celery, Blue Cheese in a Tomato Wrap
+- Buffalo Chicken with Shredded Carrots, Thinly Sliced Celery Sticks, Blue Cheese in a Tomato Wrap

 - Meatballs and Provolone Cheese in a Sub Roll with a side of Marinara Sauce